 Funder: National Institutes of Health

-Summary: Supports a Research Coordinating Center to lead, manage, and harmonize clinical research on anti-obesity medication strategies for children and adolescents.
+Summary: Supports a Research Coordinating Center to lead and harmonize efforts for a consortium testing anti-obesity medication strategies in children and adolescents.